faycalki/robots-facility/README.md

 ## License

-This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+This project is licensed under the [GNU License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Feel free to fork, modify, and share the game with others.

 ---